-It is not clear if there is sufficient evidence and analysis of money laundering and terrorism financing risk to the entire NPO sector to justify its inclusion in R.24.
+We argue that there is not sufficient evidence and analysis of money laundering and terrorism financing risk to the entire NPO sector to justify its inclusion in R.24.

 In the European Union context, the latest analysis at national and EU level show that the AML and CFT risk related to public benefit organisations has been reduced.
-The last EC Supranational Risk Assessment (SNRA) report lowered the overall risk related to NPOs/philanthropy.
-This SNRA assessment also corresponds to a series of country-level evaluations carried out by FATF (e.g., UK, Belgium, Norway, Spain, Latvia, Slovenia and Sweden).
-Including all NPOs in the beneficial ownership/money laundering policy appears not to be in line with a risk based approach that FATF has established in R.1.
+The last EC Supranational Risk Assessment (SNRA) report, lowered the overall risk related to NPOs/philanthropy.
+This SNRA assessment also corresponds to a series of country level evaluations done by FATF (e.g., UK, Belgium, Norway, Spain, Latvia, Slovenia and Sweden).
+Including all NPOs into the beneficial ownership/money laundering policy appears to be not in line with a risk-based approach that FATF has established in R.1.